youyanggu/covid19_projections/about.md

 [Back to Top](#top)

-## Projection Comparison with IHME

-[Click here](/model-comparison-ihme) to see how our projections have changed over time, compared with the IHME model.

-## Model Comparison
+## Historical Performance

 A model isn't very useful if it's not accurate.
 Below is my analysis on how various models considered by the CDC have performed over the past few weeks. covid19-projections.com has consistently been the most accurate model thus far, for both US and state-by-state projections.

 ![US comparison](/assets/images/2020-05-02_comparison_us.png)
 ![States comparison](/assets/images/2020-05-02_comparison_states.png)

+## Projection Comparison with IHME

+[Click here](/model-comparison-ihme) to see how our projections have changed over time, compared with the IHME model.

 ## Online Coverage